Araq/blog/karax.rst

   nimble install karax

-Unfortunately the nimble package does not install the examples so to tinker with; ``git clone`` is an alternative::
+Unfortunately the nimble package does not install the examples to tinker with; ``git clone`` is an alternative::

   git clone https://github.com/pragmagic/karax.git